Landing rays and ray Cannon-Thurston maps: Other Examples and Constructions

 Consider $n$ distinct copies of $H$, say $H_1,H_2,\cdots,H_n$.
 Let $F_{i,1}$ and $F_{i,2}$ denote respectively the normal subgroup and malnormal subgroup in $H_i$.
 Suppose where $K_i$ is identified with $F_{i,2}$ in $H_i$ and with $F_{(i+1),1}$ in $H_{i+1}$.

-By repeated application of the Bestvina-Feighn combination theorem \cite{BF}, we conclude that $A_j < A_n$ are hyperbolic for all $j\le n$.
+By repeated application of the Bestvina--Feighn combination theorem \cite{BF}, we conclude that $A_j < A_n$ are hyperbolic for all $j\le n$.
 Then $F_{1,1}$ has distortion in $A_n$ (at least) an iterated exponential of height $n$.
 (As remarked above, it was shown in \cite{bbd-cat-1disto} that the lower bound established in \cite[pp. 159]{mitra-trees} is, in fact, the distortion function for many examples.) \end{example}

-Based on these examples, we shall construct below in Section~\ref{subsub-highdisto}, for any $n\in\N$, examples of pairs of hyperbolic group $F<H$ such that $(F,H)$ is not a CT pair and the distortion function $Dist^H_{F}$ is an iterated exponential of height $n$.
+Based on these examples, we shall construct below, for any $n\in\N$, examples of pairs of hyperbolic groups $F<H$ such that the pair $(F,H)$ admits only a ray Cannon--Thurston map and the distortion function $Dist^H_{F}$ is an iterated exponential of height $(n+1)$.
 These examples are only a placeholder illustrating the fact that armed with the \emph{techniques} of this paper (as opposed to its results), it is relatively easy to come up with interesting examples.